wdoyle42/hoddatasci/assignments/02-assignment.md

 02-Assignment
 ================

-For this assignment, you’ll be working with the county level dataset to predict a home ownership rates using conditional means.
+For this assignment, you’ll be working with the county level dataset `pd.Rdata` to predict a home ownership rates using conditional means.
 You’ll need to select the county-level characteristics that you think might be related to home ownership rates.
-Please complete the following steps:
+Please complete the following
+steps:

 1. Calculate the mean of the outcome.
 2. Use your mean as a prediction: Create a new variable that consists